drackham/CDASimulations/README.md

 # CDASimulations
 Scripts and maintenance helpers to support CDA Simulations.
-The simulations included in this repo utilize the CDADataSims and CDASimStudies packages that I created for R.
+The simulations included in this repo utilize the dcmdata and dcms packages that I created for R.

 Author: Dave Rackham (ddackham@gmail.com)
 License: MIT (see License.txt for details)